SPINAL CORD INJURY & SSD BENEFITS

 If you want to win benefits, then hire an attorney with the legal experience to win your case.
 You can hire us for no money down.
 This means we do not charge you any money up front to help you or for you to become our client.
 Then, you only pay us an attorney fee when you win benefits.
 If you don’t win, then you don’t pay an attorney fee.
 Learn how attorney fees work in this process.
 For help, contact us.

-If you want to learn more about our lawyers and staff, then read our About Us page.
-For example, you can learn about Andria Summers, who has 21 experience working at our law firm.
+If you want to learn about our lawyers and staff, then review our About Us page.
+For example, you can learn about Andria Summers, who over 20 years of experience working at our law firm.
 She can also help you with your Medicare advantage plan.
 She has also won thousands of SSDI and SSI cases.

 IS IT WORTH THE ATTORNEY FEE TO HIRE AN SSD LAWYER?